 In 2018 and 2019, The Post turned its focus to the synthetic painkiller fentanyl, the latest wave of the opioid crisis, which claimed the lives of about 30,000 that year.
 Pain pill addiction had given rise to heroin use, which in turn created a soaring demand for fentanyl, which is 50 times as powerful as heroin.

 • Federal officials failed to grasp how quickly fentanyl was creating another — and far more fatal — wave of the epidemic.
-In the span of a few years, fentanyl became the drug scourge of our time.
+In the span of a few short years, fentanyl became the drug scourge of our time.
 If current trends continue, the annual death toll from fentanyl will soon approach the yearly toll from guns or traffic accidents.

 • The depth of the fentanyl problem continues to overwhelm the government’s response, and the administration has yet to produce a comprehensive strategy that is legally required by Congress.
 Health policy experts say treatment funding is not nearly enough, and the Trump administration’s response was hobbled by the failure to appoint a drug czar in its chaotic first year and confusion over who was in charge of drug policy.